Lion and Hippo Insider Tour

 Pass Members save up to 10% on this experience.
 Please log in to see discounted pricing.

-The Heart of Africa Insider is subject to availability.
+The Lion and Hippo Insider is subject to availability.
 Limited quantities are available each day.

 Park admission is not included and is required.
 Prices listed are per person and do not include tax.
 Tours must be cancelled a minimum of 24 hours in advance or total payment is forfeited.
 Tours are non-refundable if guests miss their tour time.
 If you have any questions or need to adjust your reservation, call (813)884-4FUN(4386).
 All tours are subject to availability.
 All tour components and pricing are subject to change.